Mount Vernon Trail: History

+Completing the Original Trail

 Separate bridle and footpaths were included in the 1890 and 1930 plans for the Mount Vernon Memorial Highway, as the George Washington Parkway was called before opening.
 Provisions for such paths were included in the construction of key bridges, such as the Boundary Channel Bridge on south Columbia Island and some short paths were built before 1970 in busier areas, but none of these were suitable for long bike rides.

 One early path was built in 1940 between the Arlington Memorial Bridge and the Navy – Merchant Marine Memorial.
 That path was eventually connected to the George Mason Memorial Bridge.
 In 1969, that path was paved and renamed the Lady Bird Trail, in honor of Lady Bird Johnson.

 Before construction of the Mount Vernon Trail, cyclists frequently rode on the parkway.
 On Sundays, one lane would be roped off for the exclusive use of cyclists.
 In fact in 1971, cyclists held a "bike-in" along the parkway.
 Because the route was so popular, and because the addition of concrete barriers in some places would create space, the National Park Service, after being lobbied by local civic groups led by Ellen Pickering and Barbara Lynch, decided in 1971 to build a full trail along the side of the parkway.
 The trail idea was not new as the Park Service had been seeking money for a trail to Gravelly Point as far back as 1967.

 The Mount Vernon Trail was originally built by the Park Service in two phases.
 Work on the first section, a compacted gravel path from the Mason Bridge and the existing Lady Bird Trail to Slaters Lane in Alexandria, started in late 1971 and it was opened on April 15, 1972.
 On April 21, 1973, it was extended 7.5 miles south from I-495 to Mount Vernon with a surface of compacted fly ash from the PEPCO plant in Alexandria.

 The first section was 6 feet wide and cost only $27,000 to build due to the work of numerous volunteers who, after NPS bladed the base, spent every weekend for four months spreading gravel.
 Because it only went to Alexandria, it was referred to as the Alexandria Bike Trail, not taking on the name Mount Vernon Trail until the second section was completed.
 The second section was 8 feet wide, cost $135,000 to build and received help from the U.S. Army Engineer Center at Ft.
 Belvoir which helped to build the timber bridges and boardwalks.